nathanmarianovsky/Trak/README.md

 The following is a list of features that are in the plans for future releases prior to a full release:
 * Auto change text color based on the background color.
+* Update installation process to ask if the user wants application shortcuts.

 ## Application Files